And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

 Philippians 4:7

-This word, “guard”…it’s no joke.
-Here’s what it means in this verse: to protect by a military guard to prevent hostile invasion; protect with troops stationed in a fortress or town to defend it; to hem in, protect.
+The word “guard” in this context means, “to protect by a military guard to prevent hostile invasion; to protect with troops stationed in a fortress or town to defend it; to hem in, to protect.”

-God’s peace is incomprehensible, and His peace is likened to a military guard that protects our hearts and minds from hostile invasion.
-His peace hems in and protects our hearts and minds that are so vulnerable.
-These are the places that the enemy wants to strike.
-His fiery arrows are aimed at our hearts and minds…that’s where he knows he can take us down.
+God’s peace is incomprehensible, and it is compared to a military guard that actually protects our hearts and minds from hostile invasion.
+His peace guards our vulnerable hearts and minds— the very places that the enemy wants to strike.
+This is where his fiery arrows are aimed, because that’s where he knows he can take us down.

-We need this protection on our hearts and minds!!
-We have a real, skilled, dangerous enemy that wants to invade, destroy and kill us.
+We must have God’s protection over our hearts and minds.
+We are up against a real, skilled, and dangerous enemy who is determined to invade, destroy, and kill us.

-• Rejoice in the Lord.
-If you weren’t sure you heard it right, Paul says it again for good measure…yes, you heard me right.
-Rejoice in the Lord.
+- Rejoice in the Lord.
+If you weren’t sure you heard it right, Paul repeats it for good measure… Rejoice in the Lord.
+Rejoice in His goodness, His mercy, and His faithfulness!

-• Know that the return of Christ is real and it is soon.
-And, He is near to us right now, His Spirit lives within us now.
-He is near.
-This we can and must be sure (convinced) of.
+- Know that the return of Christ is real and it is soon.
+And—He is near to us right now!
+If you are a Christ-follower, His Spirit lives within you, and one day, He will return to take you home.
+He is near—this we can be, and must be, sure of.

-• Pray about EVERYTHING.
-(Everything means everything.)
+- Pray about everything.
+Everything means, well, everything!
 Big things.
 Small things.
-In-between mundane things.
+In between mundane things.
 ALL THINGS.
-It’s a relationship, and God is inviting us into an ongoing dialog with Him about ALL things in our life.
-He wants us to present everything to Him, and to do so with thanksgiving.
-This keeps us from whiny, selfish prayers.
-When we “Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name,” (Psalm 100:4), all things are put into right perspective.
+God is inviting us into a relationship through an ongoing dialogue with Him about everything in our lives.
+He wants us to lay all of our cares at His feet, and to do so with a heart of thanksgiving, which keeps us from whiny, self-centered prayers.
+When we “Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name,” as Psalm 100:4 says, all things are put into right perspective.
 We remember Who it is that we are approaching, and we remember all that He has done for us.
-We remember redemption, we remember the blood that has been shed on our behalf, even while we were sinners.
-We remember the grace and mercy that we don’t deserve, given freely to us through Jesus.
+We remember redemption, we remember the blood that Christ shed on our behalf, even while we were still sinners.
+We remember the grace and mercy that we don’t deserve, given freely to us through His Son.
 We remember that God is God.

-And then, the militant and powerful peace of our heavenly Father guards those places that He also fills.
-His dwelling place, our heart, and our mind that is designed to meditate on Him, is safe against all the powers of hell.
-The powerful peace of Jesus rebukes all of the powers that darkness can throw at us.
-With military force…furiously guarding His beloved ones.
-We have a dangerous enemy, but in Christ, victory is ours.
-Guaranteed.
-And instead of hearts and minds full of anxiety and fear, we are filled with the incomprehensible peace of God.
+The mighty and powerful peace of our heavenly Father protects those places that He also inhabits.
+His dwelling place, our heart and mind, is safe from all the raging forces of hell.
+The mighty peace of Jesus within us rebukes all of the powers that darkness can unleash with military force, fiercely defending His beloved ones.
+We face a skilled enemy, but in Christ, victory is ours, and it is already secured.
+Instead of hearts and minds filled with anxiety and fear, we are filled with the peace of God that exceeds anything that we can understand.

 “The result of believing prayer is that the peace of God will stand like a sentinel on guard upon our hearts.” ~William Barclay

 Rejoice in Him.
-Let everyone see how you rest in Him.
-How you TRUST in Him.
-Live in such a way that others see Christ in you.
-Know that He is near.
-He is near now, and His return is near.
-Trade anxiety for trust.
-Pray about ALL things.
-Pray with thanksgiving, reminding yourself of Who God is and of all that He has done and has promised to do.
+Let everyone see how you rest in Him—how you trust in Him.
+Live in a way that others see Christ in you.
+Know that He is near: He is close to you now, and His return is near.
+Replace anxiety with trust in Him.
+Pray about all things, and pray with thanksgiving, reminding yourself of who God is, all that He has done, and all that He has promised to do.
 Live in relationship with your Creator.

-His peace, it surpasses our understanding.
-We can’t manufacture the peace that God gives.
-It’s not in a medication, it’s not in our escapism methods or in all of the ways that we think we can find peace.
-It can’t be explained.
-That’s how we know it’s God’s peace.
-It washes over us in the middle of a life-storm when we least expect it.
-It quiets us when we would seemingly have every right to blow up or complain or gossip and we don’t.
-It comes when the world is watching us, so we can testify and proclaim the name of Christ, the Light in the Dark.
-The Anchor in our storm.
-Our Peace.
+His peace surpasses our understanding!
+We cannot produce the peace that God gives—it’s not in medication, escapism, or any of the ways we think we can find it.
+His peace can’t be fully understood—it doesn’t make sense—and that’s exactly how we can recognize it as God’s peace.
+It washes over us during life’s storms when we least expect it; it calms us when we might feel justified in fear, worry, or resentment.
+His peace appears when the world is watching, so we can testify and proclaim the name of Christ, the Light in the Dark, the Anchor in our storm—our Peace.

 What a friend we have in Jesus,